 Kautik is a woman walking on hot coals.
 Her husband, Madhav, suddenly appears disinclined to earn an income and her son, Bhima, seems to follow in his father's footsteps.
 Kautik has married into a family of tailors, a low caste, though not the lowest of the low.
-Madhav's impulses make it more and more difficult for her to buy a few vegetables to numerous narratives of how the Sena women organise and resolve community disputes and restore order.
-Adopting female and male tactics, they have built for themselves and their party a broad-based cadre of women
+Madhav's impulses make it more and more difficult for her to buy a few vegetables to tactics, they have built for themselves and their party a broad-based cadre of women workers and leaders.
+The book takes us through the rituals and